ansys/pyscadeone/doc/source/examples/creator/index.rst

 .. literalinclude:: create_project.py
     :lines: 52-59

-Once an operator is added to the module, you can add inputs or outputs:
+Once an operator is added to the module,  inputs or outputs can be added to it:

 .. literalinclude:: create_project.py
     :lines: 41-44